 I think one of the more pivotal times that this characterization goes missing in the movie is the Mirror Gate.

 The Sphinx Gate is also a bit different in the book, but it’s in the Mirror Gate where — in both book and movie — Atreyu sees Bastian.

-In the book, however, this is only the second of third gates.
-The third of which is this sort of all knowing beast called Uyulala…
+In the book, however, this is only the second of three gates.
+The third of which is this sort of all-knowing beast called Uyulala…

 But I can understand them not including her.